christianiredia/etch-a-sketch/README.md

 # etch-a-sketch

-Creating a etch a sketch project with the use of html css and javasript
+Created a etch a sketch project with the use of html css and javasript